CoralTime/CoralTime/vsts-extension/VstsExtension/README.md

 ### Quick steps to get started ###

 1. Install [CoralTime](https://github.com/CoralTime/CoralTime)
 2. Install extension.
-Configure your projects and clients in **[account].visualstudio.com website**
+Configure your projects and clients in `[account].visualstudio.com website`
 <img src="./static/img/install-extension.png" />
-3. Go to **user settings -> Personal access tokens**, create new API token
+3. Go to <code>user settings -> Personal access tokens</code>, create new API token
-4. Choose a work item to start your work and click in *CoralTime* tab.
+4. Choose a work item to start your work and click in **CoralTime** tab.
 Enter domain of your CoraTime website.
 You have to be Team Administrator, to change this field.
-It can be configured in **project settings -> teams**.
+It can be configured in `project settings -> teams`.
 <img src="./static/img/enter-url.png" />
-5. Go to **vsts-integration page** in CoralTime site.
+5. Go to `vsts-integration page` in CoralTime site.
 Create new connection.
 Paste token in VSTS pat field
 <img src="./static/img/vsts-integration.jpg" />

 ## Contributors